CAMLAB-UChile/vemlab/README.md

 3. You should now be able to see the fonts in MATLAB's font preference panel.
 Note: If using the default JVM shipped with MATLAB, you must do this for each MATLAB version installed.<a/>

-<h2>About plotting capabilities</h2>
+<h2>Plotting of results</h2>
-<a>Plots can be directly obtained through MATLAB’s figures by setting the following parame-ters in function 'plot_and_output_options.m' that is located in folder “config”:
+<a>Plots can be directly obtained through MATLAB’s figures by setting the following parameters in function “plot_and_output_options.m” that is located in folder “config”:

      create_matlab_contour_plots='yes'; % (for numerical solution)
      create_matlab_exact_contour_plots='yes'; % (for exact solution)